 An early project in I.M.
-Pei’s career, Pei set out to present the library as quiet, dignified, and accessible to persons of all ages.
+Pei’s career, he wanted the library design to be seen as quiet, dignified, and accessible to persons of all ages.

-Pei also wanted the plaza to create an urban space and convinced the community to close Lafayette Street to achieve this.
+Pei also wanted the public plaza to create an urban space – he convinced the community to close Lafayette Street between the library and Irwin Gardens to accomplish this.

 The 1987 addition in the back is by local architect Jim Paris, who conferred with Pei during the process.